karengut97/MechaCar_Statistical_Analysis/README.md

 <img src="images/PSI_All_Lots.png" width="500" height="270"/>

 The above image shows the PSI summary test results for all lots.
-The p-value is 0.06 which is not within the 0.05 threshold to determine a sigificant statistical difference from the population.
+The p-value is 0.06 which is not within the 0.05 threshold to determine a significant statistical difference from the population.
 Therefore, this will fail to reject the null hypothesis.
 ******
 **PSI for Lot 1:**

 <img src="images/PSI_Lot1.png" width="500" height="270"/>

 The above image is the PSI summary for Lot 1.
-As indicated, the p-value is 0.61 and not within the 0.05 threshold for a sigificant statistical difference from the population.
-Therefore, this will fail to reject the null hypothesis for Lot 2 as well.
+As indicated, the p-value is 0.61 and not within the 0.05 threshold for a significant statistical difference from the population.
+Therefore, this will fail to reject the null hypothesis for Lot 1.
 ******
 **PSI for Lot 2:**

 <img src="images/PSI_Lot2.png" width="500" height="270"/>
 The above image is the PSI summary for Lot 2.
-As indicated, the p-value is 1 and not within the 0.05 threshold for a sigificant statistical difference from the population.
-Therefore, this will fail to reject the null hypothesis for Lot 1 as well.
+As indicated, the p-value is 1 and not within the 0.05 threshold for a significant statistical difference from the population.
+Therefore, this will fail to reject the null hypothesis for Lot 2 as well.

 ******
 **PSI for Lot 3:**

 <img src="images/PSI_Lot3.png" width="500" height="270"/>
 The above image is the PSI summary for Lot 3.
 This is where the null hypothesis is challenged.
-The p-value for Lot 3 is 0.04 and within the 0.05 threshold for a sigificant statistical difference from the population.
+The p-value for Lot 3 is 0.04 and within the 0.05 threshold for a significant statistical difference from the population.
 Therefore, this will reject the null hypothesis for Lot 3 and the Alternate Hypothesis is accepted.